Planetary motion on an expanding locally anisotropic background: Conclusions

-Hence we have shown that the heuristic variation of the AU (or equivalently the heuristic variation of the Gravitational constant $G$)~\cite{AU_1,dG} can alternatively be modelled by the ELA metric background parameterizing the corrections to gravitational interactions within the Solar System.
+Hence we have shown that the heuristic variation of the Gravitational constant $\dot{G}/{G}$~\cite{AU_1,dG} can alternatively be mapped and modeled by the ELA metric background parameterizing the corrections to gravitational interactions within the Solar System without considering Kepler's third law as a constraint through the definition of the $AU$~(\ref{AU}).
+Such construction allows for a fixed constant value both for the $AU$ and the Gravitational constant $G$ independently of the original definition of the $AU$ as has recently been suggested~\cite{dG,Fienga}.
 For analytical analysis purposes we have considered a constant metric parameter $\alpha_0$ for which we obtain a relatively high uncertainty.
-More generally a radially symmetric functional parameter with varying value across the Solar System would, in principle, allow for a significant reduction of such uncertainty.
+More generally a radially symmetric functional parameter with varying value across the Solar System would allow for a significant reduction of such uncertainty as well as allowing to match the distinct unmodeled estimates for $\dot{G}$ for the several planets in the Solar System~\cite{Uzan,G}.
 The results obtained here are enough to motivate a numerical analysis of the Solar System dynamics including the ELA metric background corrections to gravitational interactions.
-This framework solves the problem of the unwelcome variation of the measurement standard (whether the AU whether $G$) and constitutes a playground for testing the ELA metric background in the most well known of all the astrophysical systems, the Solar System.
+This framework solves the problem of the unwelcome variation of the measurement projection standard (whether the $AU$, whether the Gravitational constant $G$) and constitutes as well a playground for testing the ELA metric background in the most well known of all the astrophysical systems, the Solar System.
 We leave such study to another work.